By R. Meenakshi

 I think many of the progressive schools are already in line with what NEP 2020 has suggested in its agenda on vision and key principles and how universal access to Early Childhood Education should be given prominence.
 While implementing the above, how can the schools look at providing a strong Foundation Literacy and Numeracy(FLN) during the foundational and primary years of learning?

 Schools can also design their own implementation plans and many schools are already into it.
-Now it becomes of utmost importance for any established schools to devise a strategy that could not only serve its own school’s stakeholders but also go beyond in extending it to a cluster of schools, where there is a need for equipping and developing the skills of teachers in such clusters.
+Now it becomes of utmost importance for any established school to devise a strategy that could not only serve its own school’s stakeholders but also go beyond in extending it to a cluster of schools, where there is a need for equipping and developing the skills of teachers in such clusters.
 The teachers should be helped to develop the core and subject competency skills.

 Keeping this in mind, some of the changes that can be brought in immediately is to make the learning in the formative years more transdisciplinary and integrated.